11 NCERT CBSE Political Science 2 Freedom

 Q3

-MCQ Remember Essence of Freedom
+MCQ Understand Definition of Freedom (initial)

-A The ability to influence others.
+A The ability to control the lives of others.

 B Absence of constraints.